 If the kids needed help, they would ask as we buddied up when one child was smaller and more challenged with the task at hand, but they were generally part of the sorting party by the time they were 4 and running the washer and dryer by 12.
 Sometimes their clean clothes lived in that basket until they got to the bottom, but it had to be kept in their closet.
 It was their choice as long as it was “put away.”

-The other thing that helped a lot is that we had going was a shared grocery/general shopping list app on our phones divided into categories like “market,” “grocery store” or “hardware store.”
-If stuff needed to get on the list, like ‘cheese’ the child had to use our phones to load it on there or it wouldn’t get bought.
-Over time, they both got better at spelling these items … but often either Jeff or I would be standing in the grocery isle laughing ourselves silly as Jordan got good at writing items like, “monkey balls” or “penis pickles.”
+The other thing that helped a lot is that we had a shared grocery/general shopping list app on our phones divided into categories like “market,” “grocery store” or “hardware store.”
+If stuff needed to get on the list, like ‘cheese’, the child had to use our phones to load it on there or it wouldn’t get bought.
+Over time, they both got better at spelling these items … but often either Jeff or I would be standing in the grocery aisle laughing ourselves silly as Jordan got good at writing items like, “monkey balls” or “penis pickles.”

 When they were in their teens, they had the same shared list on their own phones and then when they drove, they also did the groceries.
 Yay!
 We helped to grow them into these shared roles from the time that they were little.
 They were also taught how to manage bills, make payments, and budget accordingly.
 Now, we’re showing them how to invest in ways that yield solid returns.